epomatti/microservices-archetypes/README.md

 Typically, all components are or should be designed to scale in a system, with specific scalability configuration being applied to individual services.

 This is a constant activity guided by observation and testing via APM techniques and maintained as the system evolves across development cycles.
+You'll have to inevitably deal with all of the added complexity such as distributed transactions and all of it.

 This is the most standard microservices architecture.